ThatCoolCoder/foss-rcas/README.md

     - UI Apps system
         - Somewhat complex, we need:
             - app code itself
-            - ui for creating apps, moving apps around, deciding where they dock do, deleting apps
+            - ui for creating apps, moving apps around, deciding which side they dock to, deleting apps
+                - the docking part might be really easy because godot has the anchor property of controls designed for exactly this
             - code & format for saving + loading apps, and associated error checking
     - redo flightsettingscreen so that we can change stuff like spawn position and wind
         - total visual redesign, perhaps a vertical tab menu with icons